 For an infant, thoroughly wash the area around the urethra.
 Open a urine collection bag (a plastic bag with an adhesive paper on one end), and place it on the infant.
 For males, place the entire penis in the bag and attach the adhesive to the skin.
 For females, place the bag over the labia.
 Diaper as usual over the secured bag.

-This procedure may take a couple of attempts, a lively infants can move the bag, causing the urine to be absorbed by the diaper.
+This procedure may take a couple of attempts.
+Active infants can move the bag, causing the urine to be absorbed by the diaper.
 The infant should be checked frequently and the bag changed after the infant has urinated into the bag.
 Drain the urine from the bag into the container provided by your health care provider.

 How to Prepare for the Test

 Your provider will tell you, if needed, to stop taking any medicines that may interfere with the test results.